Sereno Watson: Early life and education

 Watson was born on December 1, 1826, in East Windsor Hill, Connecticut, the ninth of thirteen children of Henry and Julia (Reed) Watson, both of English descent.
 He grew up on the family's farm.
 Throughout his life, he was marked for his reticent and retiring disposition.
 Watson attended East Windsor Academy and graduated with his bachelor's degree from Yale University in 1847.
 A capable though not brilliant student, he received honors in Latin composition and Latin translations while at Yale.
 He graduated in the same class as noted botanists John Donnell Smith and Henry Griswold Jessup.

 After graduation, he drifted through various occupations, working as a schoolteacher and studying medicine for five years.
 In 1852, his uncle, Julius Reed, a founder of Iowa College, got him a job as a tutor at the college.
 In 1854, Watson completed his medical training and joined the practice of his elder brother, Dr. Louis Watson, in Quincy, Illinois.
 In 1856, he went to Greensboro, Alabama, to work as secretary of Planters' Insurance Company, of which his eldest brother, Henry Watson, was president.
+Henry Watson was an extremely wealthy plantation owner and enslaver, enslaving at least 200 individuals.
+When Henry Watson relocated to Northampton, Massachusetts at the dawn of the Civil War, he left Serano in charge of the 116 individuals still enslaved to him at the time.
 In 1861, he went to Hartford, Connecticut, and assisted Henry Barnard to edit the Journal of Education.